petethepig/petethepig.github.io/_posts/2012-09-18-under-the-hood.md

 - rails
 ---

+> This post is outdated as I recently switched from Enki to Jekyll and GitHub Pages.
+27 Aug, 2013

 I've just finished making a new look for my blog.
 I am going to tell you a little bit about what's under the hood – about the blogging app I'm using, server configuration and all that.

 > Preferences are for the masses.
 Any real coder knows the easiest and best way to customize something is by *hacking code*. <br> From Enki's website

 I am using [Enki](http://www.enkiblog.com/).
 It is super smart, light and thin – perfect choice for a guy like me.
 The code is clear and easily customizable.
-I wish I could say this about Wordpress :smile:.
+I wish I could say this about Wordpress.

-* I added [Markdown](http://daringfireball.net/projects/markdown/) and [Emoji](http://www.emoji-cheat-sheet.com/) support :dog:
+* I added [Markdown](http://daringfireball.net/projects/markdown/) and [Emoji](http://www.emoji-cheat-sheet.com/) support
 * replaced native comments with [Disqus](http://disqus.com/)
 * added links to previous and next posts
 * put some design